GoogleChrome/web.dev/src/site/content/en/fast/use-lighthouse-for-performance-budgets/index.md

+---
+layout: post
-# Use Lighthouse for Performance Budgets
+title: Use Lighthouse for performance budgets
+authors:
+  - katiehempenius
+description: |
   Lighthouse now supports performance budgets.
+This feature, LightWallet, can be set up in under five minutes and provides feedvack on the size and quantity of page resources.
+date: 2018-06-14
+tags:
+  - performance
+---

-This feature, LightWallet, can be set up in under five minutes and provides feedback on the size and quantity of page resources.
+[Lighthouse](https://github.com/GoogleChrome/lighthouset) now supports performance budgets.
+This feature, [LightWallet](https://developers.google.com/web/tools/lighthouse/audits/budgets), can be set up in under five minutes and provides feedback on the size and quantity of page resources.

 ## Install Lighthouse